songtitle:

 performed for queen and president (LBJ), and recorded 6 sides for RCA, of which Chicken Feed was a minor C&W-hit.

-He Can Be Your Baby, a good song, was the follow up but did not chart.
+The JDL-composition He Can Be Your Baby, Lyrics, a good song,

 Clip of John D performing Break My Mind, in 2007, Ford Theater, Nashville TN